From excessive client entertainment to payroll, there are some expenses you should not charge on your business credit card.

 1. Personal spending

-Shop your options before you buy.
+With that in mind, you’ll want to shop around before you buy.
 Can you get a small business or personal loan at a lower interest rate?
 Or can you open a business credit account with the vendor or put aside money until you can afford to charge the item and pay it off at the end of the month?

 3. Business trip extras